Skip to main content

 Use ibuprofen for dental abscesses.
 If you're unable to take it for medical reasons, you can take paracetamol.

 If one painkiller does not relieve the pain, adults can take both paracetamol and ibuprofen.
 Always check the doses in the medicine leaflet.
+Ask advice from your pharmacy if you are unsure.

 Important